Azure/azure-iot-pal-arduino/build_all/base-libraries/AzureIoTHub/README.md

 - Locate the board's `Arduino.h` (`hardware/esp8266/<board package version>/cores/esp8266/` and comment out the line containing `#define round(x)`, around line 137.

-- Two folders up from the `Arduino.h` step above, in the same folder as the board's `platform.txt`, paste the `platform.local.txt` file from the `esp8266` folder in the sample into it
+- Two folders up from the `Arduino.h` step above, in the same folder as the board's `platform.txt`, paste the `platform.local.txt` file from the `esp8266` folder in the sample into it.

-	- Note1: Users may also add the defines `-DDONT_USE_UPLOADTOBLOB` `-DUSE_BALTIMORE_CERT` to the `build.extra_flags=` line in the `platform.txt` file in the same folder for other versions of the Board Package.
+	- Note1: It is necessary to add `-DDONT_USE_UPLOADTOBLOB` and `-DUSE_BALTIMORE_CERT` to `build.extra_flags=` in a `platform.txt` in order to run the sample, however, you can define them in your own `platform.txt` or a `platform.local.txt` of your own creation.

-	- Note2: Please change the CERT define to the appropriate cert define if not using the global portal.azure.com server, defines for which are laid out in [`certs.c`](https://github.com/Azure/azure-iot-sdk-c/blob/master/certs/certs.c)
+	- Note2: If your device is not intended to connect to the global portal.azure.com, please change the CERT define to the appropriate cert define as laid out in [`certs.c`](https://github.com/Azure/azure-iot-sdk-c/blob/master/certs/certs.c)

 	- Note3: Due to RAM limits, you must select just one CERT define.